 Starting with FortiOS 7.2.4 the "maintainer" account was removed, meaning this method to reset a password will no longer work.

-If having access to the firewall with another 'super_admin' and want to reset the 'admin' account password which have been lost/forgotten, follow the below steps:
+If having access to the firewall with another 'super_admin' and want to reset the 'admin' account password which has been lost/forgotten, follow the below steps:

 set accprofile "super_admin"